LibreCAD/docs/guides/cmdline.rst

    3. Press [Ctrl + M], any command and then [Enter] or the [Space bar].
    4. With the *Keycode Mode* on, type a **two letter** command, e.g. li, ci.
 Pressing [Enter] is not required.

-Initially the command line prompt above the input text box reads "Command:".
-When it is actived the text turns blue.
-Additional prompts will indicate the next input required such as coordinates or the next action action available.
+When the command line is activated the prompt above the input text box, initially showing "Command:", turns blue.
+After typing a command the prompt will indicate the next input required such as coordinates and / or the next action available.
+For example, after drawing at least two segments of a line the prompt reads "Specify next point or [close/undo]".
+LibreCAD is expecting another set of coordinates to be entered, or the shape (with a minumum of two segments) can be closed or the last actions can be reversed.
+"Close" or "undo" can be entered on the command line or by clicking on buttons on the **Tool Options** toolbar called.
 For example, when using the command line to draw a line:

 ::